IceMaD/ptcgl-decklist-parser/README.md

 $result = $parser->parse($deckList) // string containing decklist
 ```

-You can convert the result back to a string like this:
+The output is an instance of `Icemad\PtcglDecklistParser\Model\ParsingResult`.
+It the parsing is successful, `ParsingResult::getParsingFailures` should return an empty array.

+### Formatting

 ```php
 $string = new DecklistFormatter()->format($result->getParsedLines());
 ```

-The output is an instance of `Icemad\TcglDecklistParser\Model\ParsingResult`.
-It the parsing is successful, `ParsingResult::getParsingFailures` should return an empty array.